 Source documents should be listed at the end of the manuscript in accordance with AMA style for references.
 They should be numbered to correspond with the order in which they are cited in the text.
 If a reference is cited more than once in the text, it should appear in the reference list only once, numbered in accordance with its first citation.
 Please do not use your word processing program’s footnote or endnote functions for references.
 These functions are incompatible with our software.

 References should include the following information: names of all authors, complete title of article cited or book chapter, name of journal or book, the year of publication, volume and issue numbers, and inclusive page numbers of the article or chapter cited.
-For sources that were accessed through the Internet, include the name of the website in the reference, the authors if any, the complete URL of the page containing the source, the access date, and dates of original publication and last update (when available).
+Use of secondary sources is discouraged.
 Some examples follow:

 3. Rosenquist RW, Vrooman MD.
 Chronic pain management.
 In: Butterworth JF, Mackey DC, Wasnick JD, eds.
 Morgan & Mikhail’s Clinical Anesthesiology.
 5th ed.
 McGraw-Hill; 2013:chap 47.

 5. Oliva EM.
 Opioid overdose education and naloxone distribution (OEND): preventing and responding to an opioid overdose.
-Department of Veterans Affairs website. www.hsrd.research.va.gov/for_researchers/cyber_seminars/archives/video_a....
+US Department of Veterans Affairs.
 Published September 2, 2014.
-Accessed January 7, 2015.
+Accessed January 7, 2015. www.hsrd.research.va.gov/for_researchers/cyber_seminars/archives/video_archive.cfm

 To submit a manuscript, go to the Federal Practitioner Editorial Manager website (http://www.editorialmanager.com/fedprac).
 If you have not already done so, you must register for the site.
 (Note: If you have been registered for the site as a reviewer, you do not need to register again as an author.
-All reviewers have the ability to log in as an author should they choose to do so.)
+All reviewers can log in as an author should they choose to do so.)
 After you have registered, you may log in as an author and begin the submission process.

 The submission process consists of several steps, which vary depending on the type of manuscript you are submitting.
-All submissions require you to enter a title, enter key words, select classifications (subject areas discussed in the manuscript), whichhelp match submission with a peer reviewer's classifications, and answer several questions about the submission.
+All submissions require you to enter a title, enter keywords, select classifications (subject areas discussed in the manuscript), which help match the submission with a peer reviewer's classifications, and answer several questions about the submission.
 Attach the following submission components:

-The cover page should include the title of the manuscript, a byline listing all individuals and degrees who have served in authorship roles for the manuscript, and brief biographical information on the authors (professional and academic titles and affiliations).
-For criteria defining authorship roles, consult the 10th edition of the AMA Manual of Style (2007) or the ICMJE’s Uniform Requirements for Manuscripts Submitted to Biomedical Journals: Writing and Editing for Biomedical Publication.
+The cover page should include the title of the manuscript, a byline listing all individuals and degrees who have served in authorship roles for the manuscript, and brief biographical information on the authors (professional and academic affiliations).
+For criteria defining authorship roles, consult the 11th edition of the AMA Manual of Style (2020) or the ICMJE Uniform Requirements for Manuscripts Submitted to Biomedical Journals: Writing and Editing for Biomedical Publication.
 In the byline, include each author's full name, highest relevant degrees and certifications, and military rank (when applicable).
-Do not include U.S. fellowships.
+Do not include fellowships.
 It is also helpful to identify, on the cover page, which author will be serving as the corresponding author.

-Certain types of manuscript submissions also require that an abstract be entered as part of the submission process.
+Manuscript submissions also require that an abstract is entered as part of the submission process.
 This should be typed (or copied and pasted) into the text box provided.

 Once you have submitted a manuscript through the Editorial Manager system, you may check on its status at any time by logging in as an author.

-All manuscripts submitted to Federal Practitioner for consideration as feature articles, case reports, or columns are reviewed by at least 3 members of our peer-review committee.
+All manuscripts submitted to Federal Practitioner for consideration are reviewed by an internal team for pre–peer review checks.
+Should a manuscript proceed to peer review, it will be reviewed by at least 2 members of our peer review committee.
 Peer reviews are conducted in a double-blind fashion, and the reviewers are asked to comment on the manuscript’s importance, accuracy, relevance, clarity, timeliness, balance, and reference citation.
 To properly match a peer reviewer with your submission content, enter classifications in the classification dropdown box.
-Final decisions on all submitted manuscripts are made by the journal’s editor-in-chief (or, in the event of a potential conflict of interest, a designated surrogate from the journal’s Editorial Advisory Association).
+Final decisions on peer-reviewed manuscripts are made by the Editor-in-Chief (or, in the event of a potential conflict of interest, a designated surrogate from the Editorial Advisory Association).